raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 Historically RNN's like LSTM's and GRU's are widely used architectures for most of natural language understanding tasks like Machine traslation, language modelling.
 They performed decently well but one major drawback is RNN's process data sequentially.
 This inhibits parallelization, so more words we have in input sequence, more time it will take to process that sentence.
 In addition to sequential nature of RNN's, they suffer from vanishing gradient problems for long sequences. **Transformer** was introduced in paper [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf) and it was shown that this new architecture is able to tackle the problems faced by RNN's

+I will try to explain each and every detail of Transformers in this blog post.
+Contents are as follows

+1) What is Transformer?
+2) Overview of Architecture
+3) Encoder
+  *

 ### What is Transformer?